Upper Extremity Functional Restoration for Spinal Cord Injury

 How long does the rehabilitation program typically last?

-Are there any risks or complications associated with this procedure?
+Are there risks or potential complications associated with Upper Extremity Functional Restoration?

 How is progress measured during the rehabilitation program?